Samantha Morton

-Early life
+Early life and education

-Samantha Jane Morton was born in the Clifton area of Nottingham on 13 May 1977, the third child of Pamela (née Mallek), a factory worker, and Peter Morton.
+Morton was born in Nottingham, the third child of Pamela (née Mallek), a factory worker, and Peter Morton.
 She is of Polish/Irish descent.
-She has six half-siblings from her parents' relationships subsequent to their 1979 divorce.
+She has five siblings from her parents' relationships subsequent to their 1979 divorce.
 She lived with her father until she was eight, when she was made a ward of court because neither of her parents could care for her and her siblings.
 Her father was an abusive alcoholic, and her mother was involved in a violent relationship with her second husband; as a result, she never lived with her parents again.

 The next nine years were spent in and out of foster care and children's homes.
 During that time, she attended West Bridgford Comprehensive School and joined the Central Junior Television Workshop when she was 13, soon being offered small-screen roles in Soldier Soldier and Boon.

 Under the effects of drugs, she threatened an older girl who had been bullying her.
 She was convicted of making threats to kill and served 18 weeks in an attendance centre.